-This book presents a complementary study of lexicalist approaches and constructionist approaches in Linguistics.
+This book presents a complementary study of lexicalist approaches and constructionist approaches in linguistics.
 Specific topics discussed include different versions of semantic roles, predicate decomposition, event structures, argument realizations, and cognitive construction grammars.

-For decades, the relationship between certain concepts and constructions along with related issues of verb-construction associations have been perennially taxing issues for both lexicalist and constructionist approaches alike.
+For decades, the relationship between certain concepts and constructions along with related issues of verb-construction associations have been perennially taxing for both lexicalist and constructionist approaches alike.
 Indeed, in Chinese, unmatched verb-construction associations and the much richer alternate realizations pose very difficult problems.
 Based on a comparative study, the authors make an attempt to account for the possible correspondence between the delicacy of argument setting and the principles of their realization.
-They also account for the integration of construction with verbs in terms of their coherent conceptual contents.
-The resultant newly developed model throws new light on the thorny Chinese problems.
+They also account for the integration of construction with verbs in terms of their coherent conceptual content.
+The resultant newly developed model throws new light on these thorny Chinese problems.